Hodge theory of Kloosterman connections: L -functions

 \subsubsection{The $p$-adic case}

-We keep the setting of Section \ref{sect:rigid_char_p} but abbreviate $K=\QQ_p(\pi)$.
-In what follows, $\BB_\dR$, $\BB_\crys,$ and $\BB_\st$ denote Fontaine's $p$-adic de Rham, crystalline, and semistable period rings over $\QQ_p$.
-For all odd $p$, the equality of Frobenius modules
+We keep the setting of Section \ref{sect:rigid_char_p}, and let $\BB_\dR$, $\BB_\crys,$ and~$\BB_\st$ denote Fontaine's $p$-adic de Rham, crystalline, and semistable period rings over $\QQ_p$.
+Recall from \eqref{eqn:isomrigidmiddlebis} and \eqref{eqn:isomrigidmiddle} that, for any prime $p$, there is an isomorphism of Frobenius modules

-is proved by examining the behaviours of the Kloosterman $F$-isocrystal $\Kl_2$ at zero and infinity~\cite[\S 1]{Crew_Kl}, exactly as in \cite{FW05} and \cite{Yun15} using \cite[Prop.\,6.4.16]{LeStum07} for the long exact sequence relating compactly supported and usual rigid cohomology.
-If $p>k$, the above cohomology is a $K$-vector space of dimension $\flr{\psfrac{k-1}{2}}-\delta_{4\ZZ}(k)$.